Lucy-Glanville-Brown/plant-spot/README.md

 * **Logo** - The Plant Spot Logo is linked to the homepage so when clicking on it will take the user back to the homepage
 * **Search Bar** -  The search bar is coded to display the results of the user's search request, using the product name and description as parameters
 * **User Icon** - There is an icon for the user options.
 The user icon's dropdown selection is updated depending on whether the user is logged in, logged out, or if they a logged in as a superuser.
 The options are Register and Login if not signed in, My Profile and Logout is signed in and if the user is a Superuser they will be able to see Product Management.
+* **Wishlist Icon** - There is an icon for the wishlist which will show the current items you have in your wishlist.
 * **Shopping Bag Icon** - There is an icon for the shopping bag which will show the current bag total if you have items in your bag.
 * **Link to All Products** - On the second row there is a link to All Products where you can select products By Price, By Rating, By Category or view All Products.
 * **Link to Plant Type** - On the second row there is also a link to Plant Types where you can select products by their category Succulents & Cacti, Indoor Plants, Air Purifying, Pet Friendly, Trailing, Patterned & Colourful, Flowering or All Plant Types.